trycourier/github-cognito-openid-wrapper/README.md

 - Run `aws configure` and set appropriate access keys,
 - Rename example configuration .env file: `mv ./.env.development.example ./.env.development`
 - Set values for environment variables in your `.env.development` (see examples in the file)
-- Run `npm install` and `npm run deploy`
+- Run `yarn install` and `yarn run deploy`

 ### 3: Finalise Cognito configuration
 - Ensure that your new provider is enabled under **Enabled Identity Providers** on the `App Client Settings` screen under App Integration.

 That's it!
-If you need to redeploy the lambda/API gateway solution, all you need to do is run `npm run deploy` again.
+If you need to redeploy the lambda/API gateway solution, all you need to do is run `yarn run deploy` again.

 ### Logging